 Some countries are easy to get around and see the sights under your own steam, but I don't think Egypt is one of them.
 Although it can be done on your own, it would certainly be much, much easier with a tour group.

 I went with Gecko adventures a while back and had a great time.
 Check out some of their itineraries for ideas, but highlights for me were the pyramids and valley of the kings, camping in the desert (particularly western desert), Aswan, Abu Simbel, Dahab, and floating on a felucca on the Nile.
-Strangely enough that is most of the places on their Egypt Encompassed trip! over 7 years agoAnswered by richard maddock via Travellr.com
+Strangely enough that is most of the places on their Egypt Encompassed trip! almost 8 years agoAnswered by richard maddock via Travellr.com

 I went 2 years ago on my own and had a fantastic time.
 Ok I'm a guy but it's no worse than Turkey, or other similar tourist places.
 The only hassle you'll get is from street vendors or people trying to lure you into their shops.
 Worse comes to worse if you do feel intimidated do as a couple of girls did with me and make a male friend who will be your surrogate guy when you feel the need.
 If you're blonde and attractive the hassle will be worse but then you'll equally make that male friend easier... ;) over 7 years ago